usnistgov/FIPS201/_FIPS201/authentication.md

 Some of the characteristics of the symmetric card authentication key authentication mechanism are as
 follows:

-- resistant to credential forgery
+- resistant to credential forgery,
-- does not provide protection against use of a revoked card
+- does not provide protection against use of a revoked card,
-- low resistance to the use of an unaltered card by a non-owner
+- low resistance to the use of an unaltered card by a non-owner, and
-- usable with contact and contactless readers
+- usable with contact and contactless readers.

 ### 6.2.5 Authentication Using the CHUID (Removed) {#s-6-2-5}
 {:latex-toc="6.2.5 CHUID"}